 You Don’t Know What Love Is

-Here’s a fantastic soul singer who’s also great in person.
+Here’s a fantastic soul singer who was also great in person.
 I know this, too.

 The Woman Don’t Live Here No More

-Since I’ve Been Loving You (Watch out, this is dynamite) 11/26/13 That fantastic song was deleted for copyright reasons. @#$%!
+Since I’ve Been Loving You (watch out, this is dynamite)

 You Hurt Me For The Last Time

 Another powerful performance - which is all he does.

 The original by Elmore James is in post 211, but don’t miss this.

 Cannonball Adderley doing a soulful tune that became a classic.